jfrancis42/get-smart/README.md

 # get-smart

-A Common Lisp library for using the common AGI/LLM APIs.
+A Common Lisp library for using common AGI/LLM APIs.
 The basic functionality works, and I'm slowly adding features as I personally need them (not to complete the code to meet the API specs).
 Patches welcome.

-So far, I've added Grok and DeepSeek functionality, because those are the two that I use.
+So far, I've added and tested Grok and DeepSeek functionality, because those are the two that I use (though not all Grok-specific features have been added yet).
 It should be trivial to add ChatGPT, as the APIs are all 80-90% the same.
 I'll do that at some point, but for now, I don't see the point in paying the fees for functionality I don't need.

-First, load the library and switch packages:
+First, load the library and change packages:

 ```
 CL-USER> (ql:quickload :get-smart)